czi-finance/wrds_sample_code/README.md

 run;
 ```
 2. Extract from `ibes.detu_epsus` analysts' EPS forecast and apply a series of standard filters.
-The resulting data set `_tmp1` only covers U.S. firms that report EPS in dollars and analysts who report predictions in dollars.
+The resulting data set `_tmp1` covers U.S. firms that report EPS in dollars and analysts who report predictions in dollars.
 In this exercise, we only consider one-year-ahead forecasts (i.e., `fpi in ('1')`)
 Observations with missing *forecast* announcement dates or predicted EPS values are excluded.
 Each broker (`estimator`) may have multiple analysts (`analys`).